 Underweight kids on the other hand have less muscle strength and can hence tire easily.
 Ensure your child follows healthy practices to help him maintain healthy weight for his age group.

 7. Dehydration – Being dehydrated could also be a cause of fatigue in kids.
 A child who doesn’t consume adequate fluids is likely to experience irritability and drowsiness.
-Dehydration not only impacts a child’s mood and energy levels, but also his cognitive abilities, an article published in the US National Library of Medicine suggests.
+Dehydration not only impacts a child’s mood and

 On an average, kids require 5 – 8 cups of water daily.
 Active kids require more water.
 The amount of water kids’ drink should increase during the hotter months.